 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect Adipex-P?

-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with Adipex-P, especially:
+Many drugs can interact with Adipex-P. Tell your doctor about all your current medicines and any you start or stop using, especially:

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Adipex-P only for the indication prescribed.